Start9Labs/documentation/site/source/support/dev-docs/packaging-example.rst

 See :ref:`here <service_wrapper>` for how to structure your service wrapper's git repository.

 Git submodules allow the use of another project while in the working project directory.
-In this case, you can use an existing app's git repo in order to source its code into your service wrapper.
+In this case, you can use an existing app's git repo in order to source its code in your service wrapper.
+You can add the submodule into the wrapper so that you can build the submodule and also track the exact code you're building.

 Simply run: